vimontgames/vgframework/README.md

 - Install the required SDKs and configure the environment variables.
 - Open the "vgframework.sln" solution in Visual Studio 2022 Community IDE.
 - Build & Run

-You can double-click "Play (DX12).bat" or "Play (Vulkan).bat" to start the game sample without editor.\
+**Debug** and **Release** versions will start with the editor:
-In game you can press ESC at any time to go back Editor mode.\
+Press F5 to enter game mode and F11 to maximize game view and press ESC to go back Editor mode.

+**Final** versions are compiled without the editor, they will start directly in game mode and maximized.

 First run might take a few seconds because files are cooking.

 ## command-line args